 Sarah came to the Diocese in February 2015 from her post as Executive Head Teacher of St John’s Church of England Primary School in Sparkbrook, an outstanding primary school in Sparkhill, which she led for eleven years.
 As a National Leader of Education, she was involved in supporting schools on their journey of school improvement.
 Sarah works with the Board of Education to plan and lead against its key priorities in supporting our school.

-St Michael’s is only 1 of 3 secondary schools in the Birmingham diocese and, as a result, our relationship with the diocese is strong.
+St Michael’s is only one of three secondary schools in the Birmingham diocese and, as a result, our relationship with the diocese is strong.
 The education team can be contacted directly at firstname.lastname@example.org

 The Church of England has been formally providing education through its Church schools for over 200 years.
 In fact, the Church of England Birmingham can date one of its schools back to the 17th century and supports over 25% of all primary schools nationally